The Soul Star ⭐️ The Planet of Algoritmo

 Algoritmo

-Algoritmo was the most intricate and elegant planet in the cosmos of the Kraslika.
+It was an understatement to say that Algoritmo was the most intricate and elegant planet in the cosmos.
 It was the chef d’oeuvre of Algotodo, the most broken and most brilliant master of infraction the Kraslika has ever seen.
 To those who lived there, it was a planet called Algoritmo; to those who lived outside it, it was a rumour called The Soul Star.

-At their time of death, souls found their way to the planet as if by instinct — toward the Saraswati Supercluster and then through the darkness of the Local Void.
-It was as if they were Arctic tern, voyaging from the icy shores of one pole to the icy shores of another.
+At their time of death, souls found their way to the planet as if by instinct.
+They travelled toward the Saraswati Supercluster, and then through the darkness of the Local Void.
+It was as if they were Arctic tern, voyaging from one icy pole to the next.

-Travelling into the planet’s depth, Algorithmians could see the world they came from in every stage of its development.
-They could see where they grew up, what factors influenced them, what they did right, and what they did wrong.
-It was, Algotodo said, the only way any of us was ever going to get peace of mind.
+Algorithmians could see in detail the world they came from in every stage of its development.
+They could see where they grew up, what factors influenced them, what they had done right, what they had done wrong.
+They could see their husbands and wifes, their grandparents, brothers, sisters, cousins, acquaintances, old girlfriends and boyfriends… It was, Algotodo said, the only way people were ever going to get peace of mind, and live with themselves forever.

-If the front row was occupied, Algobrith would wander around the etched and gleaming marble floor of the Plaza until the right outdoor table became available.
-He did this because the Ramblabar Caffè was the closest caffè to the centre of the Plaza, which was dominated by the pulsing 80-metre diamond called I Wish You Were Here.
-The Diamond shone so brightly that it almost seemed to be a sun, yet it never blinded whoever looked at it.
-It was rumoured to open the mind’s eye to other worlds, ones that never got included in the infractions of the Soul Star.
+If the front row of the Ramblabar Caffè was occupied, Algobrith would wander over the brightly-etched stones of the Piazza until the right outdoor table became available.
+He would be slightly disappointed though, since the Ramblabar was the closest caffè to the centre of the Piazza, which was dominated by the pulsing 80-metre diamond called I Wish You Were Here.
+The Diamond shone so brightly that it almost seemed to be a sun, yet it never blinded you when you looked at it.
+It was rumoured to open the mind’s eye to other worlds, even to ones that never got included in the infractions beneath.
 It was also rumoured to possess occult powers that allowed its viewer to commune with the dead.

 Algobrith wore thin-soled shoes, so that his feet felt the planet’s shell beneath him.
 The closer he got to the shell the closer he felt to the cosmos outside Algoritmo.
 He could almost intuit what was happening in the Kraslika by feeling what was happening in its continual infraction beneath him.
-He also wanted to feel the rhythm of the spiral energies of time as they shot up from the centre, infusing him with a living connection to the past.
+He could feel it in his blood, his bones, his very DNA.
+He felt the rhythm of the spiral energies of time as they shot up from the centre, infusing him with a living connection to the past.

 Algobrith directed all the energy in his loins downward toward the Aatari planet, Tarry Doom.
-At the same time he focused his coffee-drenched eyes on the centre of the pulsing incandescent Diamond.
-And yet he couldn’t hear or see Claret, who was once a great lover of coffee, café tables, and poetic dreams.
+At the same time he focused his caffè-drenched eyes on the centre of the pulsing incandescent Diamond.
+And yet he couldn’t hear or see Claret, who was once a great lover of caffè, caffè tables, and poetic dreams.

 💎